tafk7/clara/commands/git/commit.md

 2. Describe only the content changes, not improvements or claims
 3. Use conventional commit format (type: description)
 4. Present as executable git command
-Write concisely and do not mention Claude code
+Write concisely and do *not* attribute Claude code.
+It's gauche to brag.
 </approach>

 <context>